Seven Wonders of the World (film): Production

 Merian C. Cooper started Seven Wonders of the World as the second Cinerama film after 1952's This Is Cinerama.
 By September 1953, $1 million had already been spent and it was estimated that it would cost a further $1 million to complete.

 Stanley Warner Corp. acquired the rights to the film (and all Cinerama product) during production.

 Cinerama Holiday, which started production later, was released before Seven Wonders of the World, which then became the third Cinerama film to be released.

 Reception

-The film grossed $32.1 million in the United States and Canada.
+By January 1958, the film grossed $6.5 million in the United States and Canada.
 It spent more than 14 months on release at the Casino Theatre in Buenos Aires, a record run in Argentina.